Structure of a Class

 Thorough Warm-up, stretching all the joints

-Ukemi practice (forward, backward, and side rolls and falls)
+Ukemi practise (forward, backward, and side rolls and falls)

 Taisabaki (body movement and balance-shifting exercises)